-Director of Atlas Network’s Latin America Center for Policy Analysis
+Director of Atlas Network’s Center for Latin America

-Dr. Roberto Salinas León will assume the role as Director of Atlas Network’s Latin America Center for Policy Analysis in the fourth quarter of 2018.
+Dr. Roberto Salinas León will assume the role as Director of Atlas Network’s Center for Latin America in the fourth quarter of 2018.

 Salinas is well-positioned to elevate the work of Atlas Network and its partners in Latin America.
 He is currently President of the Mexico Business Forum, as well as the President of Alamos Alliance, which was described glowingly in Forbes in 2013 as “one of Nobel Laureate Milton Friedman’s favorite retreats,” with Roberto Salinas León noted as “a major driving force of efforts for free markets.”